uvic-teach/project-m1-team9/Assets/UseCases.md

 3. The results are given to the patient.

 **Variations**:
-2ba.
-The patients results are compiled so that its optimal to Locate a nearby health solution.
+- The patients results are compiled so that its optimal to Locate a nearby health solution.
-2b.
-Action is taken based on the results to recommend either GP, OTC medication, ED, or medical hotline.
+- Virtual triage is not sufficient, real triage is required.

 **Non-functional**: